pswzyu/interpreter_simple/server/cli/README.txt

 then, add users with their photos then, train the model for the group, every time that add new user, need to re-train

+use the real_name in user_info table as the <username> in the commands below for group_name, use interpreter_group

 0. create a group
 php create_group.php <group_name>